ilkkanml/TV_Project_Platform/project-bible/01-product-bible.md

 ## Core Product Decision

-The product is a player platform.
+The product is a licensed player platform.

 The product is not a content platform.